 The Night Enforcement Unit (NEU) is responsible for traffic enforcement of our roadways during the nighttime hours.
 They primarily focus on impaired, distracted and speeding drivers as those are the leading causes for critical and fatal collisions.
 The NEU also has investigators who handle the charging of felony cases related to impaired driving.

 Also under the Traffic Division is the Junior Police Officers (JPO) program.
 The JPO and traffic monitors provide traffic safety education and assistance for elementary school students.
 The program started in 1921 and is the only student traffic assistance program in the nation.
 The JPO program provides services to 120 schools on Oahu during the school year.

-Another program under the Traffic Division is the Volunteer Special Enforcement Officer Program (VSEO) which consists of civic-minded volunteers who are trained and commissioned by the department to enforce disable parking laws and expanded duties.
+Our Parking Violation Clerks and Meter Mechanics help regulate and upkeep our public parking areas.
+Another related program under the Traffic Division is the Volunteer Special Enforcement Officer Program (VSEO) which consists of civic-minded volunteers who are trained and commissioned by the department to enforce disable parking laws and expanded duties.